Kadelniruta/PySpark_Databricks_BigMarketSales/README.md

-# PySpark DataFrame Operations – Tutorial Project
+# 📊 PySpark DataFrame Operations – Advanced Tutorial Project

-This project is a **hands-on PySpark tutorial** demonstrating commonly used **DataFrame operations** such as reading data, schema definition, filtering, transformations, aggregations, and date/string functions.
-The notebook is designed for learners who want practical exposure to PySpark using real datasets.
+This repository contains a **complete end‑to‑end PySpark tutorial project** built by combining:

+* 📘 **Advanced PySpark notebook / PDF concepts**
+* 📓 **Hands‑on Databricks notebook implementation**
+* 🧪 **Real CSV and JSON datasets**

+The project demonstrates **beginner → advanced PySpark DataFrame operations**, making it ideal for **students, interns, and aspiring Data Engineers / Data Scientists**.

 ---

 ## 📌 Project Overview

-The notebook covers end-to-end PySpark DataFrame usage including:

-* Reading **JSON** and **CSV** files
-* Defining schemas using multiple approaches
-* Data selection, filtering, and transformation
-* Handling nulls and duplicates
-* Sorting, grouping, and aggregations
-* Working with strings and dates
+The goal of this project is to provide **practical exposure to PySpark** using real‑world style data.
+It covers the full lifecycle of working with Spark DataFrames — from **data ingestion** to **advanced analytics using window functions and UDFs**.

-The examples are executed in a **Databricks / Spark environment** using PySpark.
+All examples are executed in a **Databricks / Spark environment** using PySpark APIs.

 ---